allmaps/allmaps/packages/annotation/README.md

 ### `parseAnnotation(annotation)`

-Parses a Georeference Annotation or an AnnotationPage AnnotationPage containing multiple Georeference Annotations and returns an array of Georeferenced Maps.
+Parses a Georeference Annotation or an Annotation Page containing multiple Georeference Annotations and returns an array of Georeferenced Maps.

 ###### Parameters

 * `annotation` (`unknown`)
-  * Georeference Annotation or AnnotationPage containing multiple Georeference Annotations
+  * Georeference Annotation or Annotation Page containing multiple Georeference Annotations

 ###### Returns